If you are a single parent, chances are you are interested in finding ways to make the most of your situation.

 - Live in subsidized housing, or find an inexpensive apartment of your own.

-- Losing a spouse can include losing an extra source of income, losing family members, and possibly losing some friends.
-Take time to focus on your interests and develop confidence in your new identity as a single parent.
+- Losing a spouse can involve losing an extra source of income, losing family members and possibly losing some friends.
+Take care of yourself and give yourself time to grieve.

-- Find a mentor, or a group that offers friendship, activities, and support.
+- Find a mentor, or a group that offers friendship, common interests/activities and support.

 - Allow your child to help you with household tasks without overburdening him/her.

 - Don’t lose sight of your long term goals.
 Providing a positive environment for your child, finishing school, or continuing your career are all possible with the right amount of sacrifice, energy, time, and support.
-Effective support can include family members or churches with programs geared toward helping unmarried mothers.
+Effective support can include family members or churches with programs geared toward helping single parents.

 - Find a support group of individuals with similar circumstances.

-- Deciding on when to start dating can be a difficult decision.
+- Deciding on if or when to start dating can be a difficult decision.
 Be careful to not rush into another relationship.
 Be aware of any feelings you might have that you are obligated to find your child a mother or father.
-Do not let those kind of thoughts control your behavior!
+Do not let those kind of thoughts control your behavior.